-This region is home to rugged stone country, vast wetlands, numerous stunning waterfalls and the Jawoyn people.
+The Mary River region is home to rugged stone country, vast wetlands, stunning waterfalls and the Jawoyn people.

 Plunge pools and waterfalls